Peter Sillett: Chelsea

-England and Wolves captain and legend Billy Wright once said to Peter's brother, John Sillett " If I was a 100 cap player, then so was Peter."
-At one point Sillett was hotly tipped to be a captain of the England senior side but perhaps it was Sillett's cool, relaxed and modest attitude to both life and the game, allied to the fact that he was universally regarded as a notoriously poor trainer, which stopped Peter Sillett doing justice to the huge talent which should have made him one of the giants of British football.
+England and Wolves captain and legend Billy Wright once said to Sillett’s brother, John, "If I was a 100-cap player, then so was Peter."

 Sillett made a total of 288 appearances for Chelsea and remained at the club until June 1962, when new manager Tommy Docherty made a series of sweeping changes to the playing squad.

 Later career

 He moved to Guildford City and then on to Ashford Town as player-manager.
 He managed both Ashford Town and Hastings United twice each and oversaw promotion during each spell.

 England

 Sillett was also an England international, winning three caps in 1955, and was in England's squad for the 1958 FIFA World Cup.